 I am not a doctor and I encourage you to discuss your concerns with a physician as soon as possible.
 Not all doctors are familiar with sleep disorders.
 You may have to be proactive and while your journey may start with your primary care doctor, it’s important to consult a board-certified sleep specialist.
 (Source.)
 Also note that medications you are taking (e.g. stimulants or sedatives) might impact your answers.

 *Note that many people (including me) use “sleepiness”, “exhaustion”, “tiredness”, and “fatigue” interchangeably.
 This can be confusing to doctors, so be sure you think about what you are actually experiencing.
 Are you losing consciousness?
+Or could you if you were given the opportunity to take a nap?
 Then use the word “sleepy”.

 For each situation, choose the value that is most appropriate for you.